heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:access:add [DATABASE]`

-add an account to your Trusted VPC Endpoints's whitelist
+add an account to your privatelink endpoints's whitelist

 ```
 USAGE